Electrical Flows over Spanning Trees: A Generalization of Min-Min and Computational Results

 Our computations show that the algorithms proposed in this paper are orders of magnitude faster than branch exchange (initialized with a random DFS tree) while having comparable performance.
-For example, on $25 \times 25$ grid instances with sparsification probability $p = 0.2$, the mean taken by the LM heuristic is 1.35 seconds, whereas the mean time it takes the Branch Exchange heuristic to attain the same cost as LM is around 35,000 seconds (see Table \ref{tab:comp-25-table-alg}).
-We believe that this improvement is significant and will allow system operators to minimize losses even on an hourly basis as demand patterns change.
+For example, on $25 \times 25$ grid instances with sparsification probability $p = 0.2$, the mean time taken by the LM heuristic is 1.35 seconds, whereas the mean time it takes the branch exchange heuristic to attain the same cost as LM is around 35,000 seconds (see Table~\ref{tab:comp-25-table-alg}).
+We believe that this significant improvement will allow system operators to minimize losses even on an hourly basis as demand patterns change.

 Moreover we find that \texttt{Gurobi} mostly failed to even find a feasible solution for sparsified $25\times 25$ grids instances in a 24-hour time limit.
 To help the IP solver, we provide a warm start solution using different algorithms and let the solver run for 24 hours.
-This outperforms the Branch Exchange heuristic after running for the same one day time limit (see Figure \ref{fig:comp}).
-In addition, running the MIP with the LM output as a warm-start obtains the same performance as initializing Branch Exchange with the LM output (as opposed to a DFS tree), however the MIP additionally gives provable optimality gaps (see Figure \ref{fig:comp1} in Appendix \ref{computaions-appendix}).
+This outperforms the branch exchange heuristic after running for the same one day time limit (see Figure \ref{fig:comp}-(left)).
+In addition, running the MIP with the LM output as a warm-start obtains the same performance as initializing branch exchange with the LM output (as opposed to a DFS tree), however the MIP additionally gives provable optimality gaps.
+We report the gap in solution quality with respect to the best feasible solution found after running all algorithms for 24 hours.
+In particular, we found that the best feasible solution was obtained by running the MIP with the LM output as a warm-start in 46.7\% of the instances, and branch exchange initialized with the LM output in 53.3\% of the instances.\footnote{For these solutions, the provable gaps using MIPs were around 15-30\%.}

+For the set of random instances considered, SPTs outperformed LM and \textsc{Ride} (see Table \ref{tab:comp-25-table-alg}).
+However, since SPTs are oblivious to the node demands this behavior is not generalizable.
+To explore this further, we constructed sparsified grid instances with edge resistances generated using adversarial distributions (mimicking the worst-case instances for SPTs, given by a Hamiltonian path of low resistance).
+In these instances, we find that the performance of SPTs is arbitrarily bad and the ratio of the cost between SPTs and LM grows linearly in the dimension of the graph (see Appendix \ref{app:SPT} for more details).
+Moreover, we find that LM outperformed all the other methods, as shown in Figure \ref{fig:comp}-(right).
+Since LM is robust to the structure of the graph, edge resistances and node demands and SPTs are very cheap to compute, we propose taking the best of both for initializing the MIPs.